Site Loading Slowly

 There are lots of reasons why this might be happening, but you're first step should be to run through our Standard Troubleshooting Steps before moving forward.
 This will ensure that you are working with the same versions that we are, and everyone is on the same page.

-From there, we've seen users run into two specific issues: Plugins & Images.
+From there, we've seen users run into Four specific issues (depending on if the a FrontEnd page or a Backend page): WordPress Requirements, Installation/Server Limitations, Plugins & Images.

 === Plugins ===